saimonuddinimam/B12A-06-Green_Earth_Website/README.md

 Ans:Destructuring lets you unpack values from arrays or objects into separate variables in a single line.
 For example, const {name, age} = person; pulls out both properties without writing them one by one.
 It makes code shorter and cleaner.

 5) Explain template literals in ES6.
 How are they different from string concatenation?
-Ans:emplate literals use backticks (`) instead of quotes and let you insert variables with ${}.
-For example: `Hello, ${name}` is simpler than "Hello " + name.
+Ans:Template literals use backticks (`) instead of quotes and let you insert variables with ${}.
+For example: Hello, ${name} is simpler than "Hello " + name.
 They also support multi-line strings, which makes them more powerful than regular string concatenation.